-Classics Club: The objective of this organization shall be to supply all students at Canisius College with an understanding of the classics as a discipline.
+Classics Club: The objective of this organization shall be to supply all students at Canisius University with an understanding of the classics as a discipline.
 Films, speakers, discussions, etc. will help achieve this goal.

 Eurosim Foundation: The Eurosim Foundation exists in order to properly train and instruct members to participate in annual European Union simulations involving both New York State schools and European universities.

 Fashion Industry Organization (FIO) exists to provide members with opportunities for professional development, further innovation, create ways for students to contribute to the community and fashion industry, and promote the FIT program at Canisius.

 History Club: This club presents history majors with subjects of historical interest beyond the content of their courses and offers a series of public lectures.
 Events include historical projects and seminars.

 Math Club binds Mathematics, Statistics, and Math Education majors together by promoting a love for and growth in mathematics.

 Pedagogy Noir aims to address racial tension at Canisius as well as discuss hot topics in the media through a philosophical lens.